Shōwa era: The "Japanese Miracle"

-Meanwhile, the United States under President Eisenhower saw Japan as the economic anchor for Western Cold War policy in Asia.
+Meanwhile, the United States under President Dwight D. Eisenhower saw Japan as the economic anchor for Western Cold War policy in Asia.
 Japan was completely demilitarized and did not contribute to military power, but did provide the economic power.
 The US and UN forces used Japan as their forward logistics base during the Korean War (1950–53), and orders for supplies flooded Japan.
 The close economic relationship strengthened the political and diplomatic ties, so that the two nations survived a major political crisis in 1960 involving left-wing opposition to the revision of the U.S.-Japan Security Treaty.
-The left failed to force the removal of large American military bases in Japan, especially on Okinawa.
+The left failed to force the removal of large American military bases in Japan, especially on Okinawa Prefecture.
 Shimizu argues that the American policy of creating "people of plenty" was a success in Japan and reached its goal of defusing anti-capitalist protest on the left.

 On 1 July 1954, the Self-Defense Forces Act (Act No. 165 of 1954) reorganized the National Security Board as the Defense Agency on July 1, 1954.
-Afterward, the National Security Force was reorganized as the Japan Ground Self-Defense Force (GSDF).
-The Coastal Safety Force was reorganized as the Japan Maritime Self-Defense Force (JMSDF).
-The Japan Air Self-Defense Force (JASDF) was established as a new branch of the JSDF.
-These are the de facto postwar Japanese army, navy and air force.
+Afterward, the National Security Force was reorganized as the Japan Ground Self-Defense Force (GSDF) (陸上自衛隊 Rikujō Jieitai).
+The Coastal Safety Force was reorganized as the Japan Maritime Self-Defense Force (JMSDF) (海上自衛隊 Kaijō Jieitai).
+The Japan Air Self-Defense Force (JASDF) (航空自衛隊 Kōkū Jieitai) was established as a new branch of the Japan Self-Defense Forces (JSDF) (自衛隊 Jieitai).
+These are the de facto postwar Japanese army, navy and air force as the successor to the Imperial Japanese Army and Navy.

 On 12 December 1956, Japan joined the United Nations.

 In 1957, Japan was the first country to build dedicated railway lines for high-speed travel.
 In 1957, Odakyu Electric Railway introduced its 3000 series SE Romancecar train, setting a world speed record of 145 km/h (90 mph) for a narrow gauge train.
 This would lead to the design of the first Shinkansen, This record gave impetus for the design of the first 0 Series Shinkansen.

 In 1960, Japan was wracked by the massive Anpo Protests against the revision of the U.S.-Japan Security Treaty.